 Food On Qatar Airways

-Upon boarding, I was offered a choice of a hot or cold towel, and a glass of Champagne, orange juice, water, or QA’s signature drank, lemon mint.
+Upon boarding, I was offered a choice of a hot or cold towel and a glass of Champagne, orange juice, water, or QA’s signature drink, lemon mint.

 One of the areas where QA excels with its Business Class product is the quality and presentation of the food.
 This was a short flight of only 6 hours, and only one meal service – breakfast – was offered.
 You could also order some light snacks later in the flight if you got hungry again.
 I choose the following items from the menu:

 - Coconut and banana smoothie, with oat crunch